 The financial information presented in this MD&A has been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (the "IASB").
-The Company's financial statements for the period ended June 30, 2024 were prepared in accordance with IFRS.
+The Company's financial statements for the fiscal year ended September 30, 2024 were prepared in accordance with IFRS.